 \section{Abstract}

 \emph{Palindromes} are popular and important objects in textual data processing, bioinformatics, and combinatorics on words.
-Let $S = XaY$ be a string, where $X$ and $Y$ are of the same length and $a$ is either a single character or the empty string.
-Then, there exist two alternative definitions for palindromes: $S$ is said to be a palindrome if: \begin{description} \item[Reversal-based definition:] $S$ is equal to its reversal $\rev{S}$; \item[Symmetry-based definition:] its left-arm $X$ is equal to the reversal of its right-arm $\rev{Y}$. \end{description} It is clear that if the ``equality''~($\approx$) used in both definitions is exact character matching~($=$), then the two definitions are the same.
-However, if we apply other string-equality criteria $\approx$, including the \emph{complementary model} for biological sequences, the \emph{parameterized model} [Baker, JCSS 1996], the \emph{order-preserving model} [Kim et al., TCS 2014], the \emph{Cartesian-tree model} [Park et al., TCS 2020], and the \emph{palindromic-structure model} [I et al., TCS 2013], then are the reversal-based palindromes and the symmetry-based palindromes the same?
+Let $S = XaY$ be a string where $X$ and $Y$ are of the same length, and $a$ is either a single character or the empty string.
+Then, there exist two alternative definitions for palindromes: $S$ is said to be a palindrome if $S$ is equal to its reversal $\rev{S}$ (Reversal-based definition); or if its right-arm $Y$ is equal to the reversal of its left-arm $\rev{X}$ (Symmetry-based definition).
+It is clear that if the ``equality''~($\approx$) used in both definitions is exact character matching~($=$), then the two definitions are the same.
+However, if we apply other string-equality criteria $\approx$, including the \emph{complementary-matching model} for biological sequences, the \emph{Cartesian-tree model} [Park et al., TCS 2020], the \emph{parameterized model} [Baker, JCSS 1996], the \emph{order-preserving model} [Kim et al., TCS 2014], and the \emph{palindromic-structure model} [I et al., TCS 2013], then are the reversal-based palindromes and the symmetry-based palindromes the same?
 To the best of our knowledge, no previous work has considered or answered this natural question.
-In this paper, we first provide answers to this question, and then present efficient algorithms for computing all \emph{maximal generalized palindromes} that occur in a given string.
-After confirming that Gusfield's offline suffix-tree based algorithm for computing maximal symmetry-based palindromes can be readily extended to the aforementioned matching models, we show how to extend Manacher's online algorithm for computing maximal reversal-based palindromes in linear time for all the aforementioned matching models.
+In this paper, we first provide answers to this question, and then present efficient algorithms for computing all \emph{maximal palindromes under the non-standard matching models} in a given string.
+After confirming that Gusfield's offline suffix-tree-based algorithm for computing maximal symmetry-based palindromes can be readily extended to the aforementioned matching models, we show how to extend Manacher's online algorithm for computing maximal reversal-based palindromes in linear time for all the aforementioned matching models.